Two Crossings of the Katy Railway

 controlled through a

-large ownership position.
+large ownership position acquired in 1879.
 MP was based in St. Louis and did not have a presence

 in Texas.
 With accounting and operating policies tilted heavily